jugshaurya/trelloclone/README.md

 ### Stretch

 - [] Add Socketio for real time board sharing
-- [ ] Show all the available boards on a specific board so it is easy to swithv b/w boards
+- [x] Show all the available boards on a specific board so it is easy to swithv b/w boards
-- [ ] Add funtinality to boards to mark them favaorites
+- [ ] Add funtionality to boards to mark them favorites
   - [ ] show all fav boards under fav sections

 ### Thank you